 Under the Green Acres regulations, a project satisfies a compelling public need "by mitigating a hazard to the public health, safety or welfare."
 N.J.A.C.
 7:36-26.1(d)1i.
 The Project is proposed to meet New Jersey's need to fulfill the State's Offshore Wind Economic Development Act (OWEDA), which mandates the development of a minimum of 1,100 megawatts (MW) of offshore wind resources.
-The Project also contributes to meeting the need established by both NJ Executive Order 8, which set a goal of 3,500 MW of renewable energy by 2030, and Executive Order 92, which in November 2019 increased the goal to 7,500 MW by 2035.
+The Project also contributes to meeting the need established by NJ Executive Order 8, which set a goal of 3,500 MW of renewable energy by 2030, Executive Order 92, which in November 2019 increased the goal to 7,500 MW by 2035, and Executive Order 307, which in September 2022 further increased the goal to 11,000 MW by 2040.
 As recognized by Governor Murphy in Executive Order 8, "in order to combat the threat of global climate change and mitigate the accompanying risks to New Jersey and its residents, New Jersey must be a leader in the development of sustainable, renewable energy sources."